Aleksandrs Laime: Death

 Laime came down the Churun River on March 20, 1994, to stockpile food and supplies for the next few weeks, as he usually did.
 He spoke to the wife of Ramón Jiménez, asking for him.
 He complained to her about chest pains, and said that he knew that the end was near.
 He is reported as saying that he wanted to climb the great tepui (Auyantepui) one last time, to die up there.
 He then went to the nearby Waku Lodge for a drink.
-He died shortly thereafter in the bathroom, having suffered a heart attack.
+He died shortly thereafter in the bathroom, having had a heart attack.